genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/10_tab.md

     - tab
 ---

-_Tabs_ are a set of layered sections of content that display one panel of content at a time.
+_Tabs_ are displayed as a set of layered sections of content, where one selected panel of content is displayed above all the other sections.
 Each tab panel has an associated tab element that, when activated, displays the panel.
 The list of tab elements is arranged along one edge of the currently displayed panel.

 ## Set-up